 Limiting Liability

-If you’re a website owner, a Terms and Conditions Agreement can offer you a way to shield yourself from legal action by your site’s users.
-Once you put it out there on your website, there is a presumption that visitors have read and understood the terms of dealing with your business.
+If you’re a website owner, a Terms and Conditions Agreement can shield you from legal action by your site’s users.
+Once you post it on your website, visitors are presumed to have read and understood the terms of dealing with your business.

-They are presumed to be interacting with your website with the knowledge of the terms you’re imposing on them.
+They are presumed to interact with your website with the knowledge of the terms you’re imposing on them.
 Further, they are deemed to have consented to the same.
-This is an effective defense for you in a possibly sticky legal situation in the future.
+This is an effective defense for you in a sticky legal situation.

-This is more often the case with eCommerce websites and websites that include user-generated content.
-It also protects you from situations arising out of linking to third-party sites or utilizing payment gateways.
-Needless to say, such an agreement is essential to an eCommerce website.
+This is often the case with eCommerce websites and websites that include user-generated content.
+Such an agreement is essential to an eCommerce website and also protects you from situations arising from linking to third-party sites or utilizing payment gateways.

 Content Ownership and Fair Usage

-It’s important to let users know that you own the content that you create and put out on your website.
-What better way to state this than to put a clause in your Terms and Conditions Agreement.
-Here, you can also let users know how they can use the website content.
+It’s essential to let users know you own the content you create and publish on your website.
+What better way to state this than to include a clause in your Terms and Conditions Agreement?
+Here, you can also explain how users can use the website content.

 For instance, you can forbid reuse in any manner, specify ways in which it can be used, or allow reuse with proper attribution.
 In this way, your Terms and Conditions Agreement keeps you covered on copyright issues related to your content.